oroinc/documentation/user/concept-guides/guests/index.rst

 When proceeding through the checkout, unauthenticated customers can choose whether the wish to register, login or continue as guests.

-.. important:: As creating a shopping list is the key component of the :ref:`checkout process <frontstore-guide--orders-checkout>`, guest checkout can only operate properly when :ref:`shopping lists are enabled <user-guide--system-configuration--commerce-sales-shopping-list-global>` in the system.  g
+.. important:: As creating a shopping list is the key component of the :ref:`checkout process <frontstore-guide--orders-checkout>`, guest checkout can only operate properly when :ref:`shopping lists are enabled <user-guide--system-configuration--commerce-sales-shopping-list-global>` in the system.

 The following is the list of actions that unregistered customers can and cannot perform when guest checkout is enabled in your Oro application: